Pollywoggles Patterns

 And a big Thank You to my son for his help with getting these photos.
 I couldn't hold the camera and do the stretch test at the same time, so he offered to give me a hand (actually, make that two hands).
 Thanks, buddy!

-Shown here is a very common medium-weight variety of polyester fleece.
+Shown above is a very common medium-weight variety of polyester fleece.
 This particular weight/type does have the required minimum 30% stretch.

-Lambskin Fleece - this is a variation on the same basic type of fleece as above, but as you can see, it has even more stretch.
+Lambskin Fleece - this is a variation on the same basic type of fleece as the first one, but as you can see, it has even more stretch.

 Cuddle/Plush - while not immediately what I think of as fleece, this type is also quite stretchy and would work well for most fleece patterns (though it is slippery and more care needs to be taken with the raw edges).
 Not all types of cuddle/plush will have this much stretch; the more dense it is, the less stretch it will have.